Finding new ways to support people coping with grief and bereavement

 The team at Torchbox very much felt like an extension of our own and felt equally as invested in creating a product that can truly make a difference.Eleanor Baggley, Digital Project Manager, Sue Ryder

 Find ways to improve your service with a roadmapping session

-If you're struggling to overcome challenges such as prioritising work, showing progress to stakeholders or managing multiple projects in parallel, our Product Directors can facilitate a roadmapping session with you and your team.
-It would be over four hours and you’ll leave armed with a prioritised roadmap for your strategy or portfolio.
+If you're struggling to overcome challenges like prioritising work, showing progress to stakeholders or managing multiple projects in parallel, our Product Directors can facilitate a roadmapping session with you and your team.
+It would be over four hours and you’ll leave armed with a prioritised strategic roadmap for your service offering.

-If you’re interested in finding out more, pop your details here, and we can arrange a no-strings initial exploratory call.
+If you’re interested in finding out more, leave us your details and we can arrange a no-strings initial exploratory call.